-Muscle spasms are short term contractions that can appear in any muscle in the body with extreme pain or without at all.
+Muscle spasms are short term contractions that can appear in any muscle in the body and cause extreme pain or, in some cases, no pain at all.

-Many areas of the body can have muscle cramps, common in the feet, hands, arms, chronic neck and back pain from frequent muscles spasms in the large muscle groups of the neck (trapezius muscle), and the rib cage/mid-back (latissimus dorsi muscle), and lower back.
-When they happen in the middle of the night waking you up from sleep, these are called nocturnal leg cramps and/or restless legs syndrome.
+Many areas of the body can have muscle cramps as they are common in the feet, hands, arms, and legs.
+Chronic neck and back pain sometime result from frequent muscles spasms in the large muscle groups of the neck (trapezius muscle), and the rib cage/mid-back (latissimus dorsi muscle), and lower back.
+When they happen in the middle of the night waking you up from sleep, these are called nocturnal cramps.
+Cases of nighttime leg cramps are common and this condition is also termed as restless leg syndrome.
 Up to 60 percent of adults report that they have had nocturnal leg cramps. (source: American Family Physician)

-If the cramping is happening often to the same muscle, the tissue around the cramp location may have been stained or damaged.
-Our natural process for repair to damaged tissue is to heal the quickest way = scar tissue and adhesions.
-Unfortunately, scar tissue may plague you for weeks, months and maybe even years, depending on your level of activity.
+If the cramping is happening often to the same muscle, the tissue around the cramp location may have been strained or damaged.
+The body's natural response for repairing damaged soft tissue (muscles,tendons,ligaments) is to heal it the quickest way by growing scar tissue and adhesions to bind torn tissue together.
+Unfortunately, scar tissue is not elastic and will usually result in a loss of ROM (range of motion).
+Scar tissue may plague you for weeks, months and maybe even years, depending on your level of activity.

-If you suffer from on going muscle spasms that cause daily stiffness and tightness to your muscles.
-As mentioned the build-up of scar tissue may be a secondary cause for more pain.
-The growth of scar tissue and adhesions can lie in any direction.
-Ultimately what causes stiffening in the muscles, entrapping a nerve, restricting movement, less elasticity, poor circulation, and flexibility.
+If you suffer from on going muscle spasms that cause daily stiffness and tightness to your muscles it could be representative of a more serious problem so you should see a physician.
+As mentioned the build-up of scar tissue may also be a secondary cause for more pain.
+The growth of scar tissue and adhesions can be significant and very debilitating.
+Ultimately scar tissue will causes stiffening in the muscles, entrapping nerves (painful!), restricting movement, reducing elasticity of soft tissue and blood circulation.

-You should speak to your doctor if you are having muscle spasms often, as it could be a sign of a medical problem that requires treatments.
+Speak to your doctor if you are having frequent muscle spasms.
+It may be a sign of a medical problem that requires treatment.

 The signs and symptoms of a muscle cramp are the quick onset of sharp to intense pain as the muscle contracts and you may feel a bulging muscle in the area of the cramp.
 The pain many last for a few seconds to a several minutes.
-If the cramp has been long lasting and quite painful the area in the muscle you may be sore and tender in the muscle for a few days.
+If the cramp has been long lasting and quite painful, the muscle may be sore and tender for a few days.